 Afternoon tea is a quintessentially English custom, so what better way to celebrate St George's Day?

 Afternoon tea traditionally starts with savory finger-sized sandwiches, followed by scones with jam and cream (clotted cream in Devon), and finally a selection of cakes.
 Variations through Britain may include the serving of, thinly sliced, hot buttered toast, crumpets, and in Scotland even a hot main course dish; bacon and eggs or a steak pie as favorites.

 Tea is traditionally served from heavy, ornate, silver teapots into delicate bone china cups.
 Milk or lemon served with the tea is still a personal preference.
 The sandwiches, the scones, and the cakes should arrive at the table on tiered cake stands.

 06 of 08

-England is famous for its cakes, tarts, and pastries.
+England is famous for its tarts and cakes to celebrate St George.
 Every region it seems has a favorite such as a.
 Bakewell tart, a pastry case with an almond and jam filling; Yorkshire's famous tart is a Yorkshire curd tart, and everyone's favorite and found throughout England is a deliciously baked egg custard tart.
 Thanks to Harry Potter and his pals at Hogwarts School who throughout the books are often eating a warm treacle tart has made this popular around the world.
 In and amongst these best British bakes there is something for everyone.

 07 of 08